steelbrain/linter/README.md

 - linter-pep257 - Linter plugin for python, using pep257.
 - linter-xmllint - Linter plugin for XML, using xmllint.
-- linter-shellcheck - Linter plugin for SublimeLinter provides an interface to shellcheck.
+- linter-shellcheck - Linter plugin for Bash, using shellcheck.
 - linter-ruby - Linter plugin for ruby, using ruby -wc.
 - linter-rst - Linter plugin for reStructuredText, using docutils.
 - linter-pylint - Linter plugin for python, using pylint.